martinrebo/escard-2/README.md

 - Tinder Style Javascript Cards

 ### Suggestions
-- You can suggests New Cards by using the Suggestion Form on the App
+- You can suggest New Cards by using the Suggestion Form on the App
 - If you preffer you can open an Issue on this repo

 ### Contact